yuhanzha/Baseball_Analysis/README.md

 ## Web Application Guideline

-Download 'app' folder to local computer.
+Please download 'app' folder to local computer.
 In terminal, cd to 'app' folder and input 'python usage-callback.py'.
 Open another terminal at the same time, input 'python app.py'.
 Then, you could run the web application in localhost.